 Taking Megiddo is like capturing a thousand cities. —Pharaoh Thutmose III

 Its value simply can’t be exaggerated.
+It’s lesson for us has a daily application.

 Tel Megiddo—Looking Back